Ok, the preliminaries are over, time for the 10th anniversary of my annual program rankings.

 National championships (since 1936)

-The All-Time Associated Press Poll (originally devised by former SEC assistant director of media relations Charles Woodroof)
+former SEC assistant director of media relations Charles Woodroof)

 Coaching legacy